-\Disability progression was defined as an increase of at least 1 point in the EDSS that was sustained for at least 3 months.
+Disability progression was defined as an increase of at least 1 point in the EDSS that was sustained for at least 3 months.

 How should I take MAVENCLAD?
-MAVENCLAD is given as two yearly treatment courses.
-Each yearly treatment course consists of 2 treatment weeks (also called cycles) that will be about a month apart.
-Take MAVENCLAD with water and swallow whole without chewing.
-MAVENCLAD can be taken with or without food.
-Swallow MAVENCLAD right away after opening the blister pack.
-Your hands must be dry when handling MAVENCLAD and washed well with water afterwards.
-Limit contact with your skin.
-Avoid touching your nose, eyes and other parts of the body.
+MAVENCLAD is given as two yearly treatment courses, consisting of 2 treatment weeks (cycles) about a month apart.
+Handle MAVENCLAD with dry hands and take immediately after opening the blister pack.
+Take with water and do not chew the tablet.
+MAVENCLAD can be taken with or without food and should be taken at least 3 hours apart from other medicines.
+Wash your hands after handling MAVENCLAD.
+Limit contact with your skin (especially on your face).
+Wash skin and surfaces with water if contact occurs.